What shall I call my business?

 Congratulations!
-You’ve got an idea for your new business and now you might want to choose a name for your business – one that will set you apart from the competition and make you look more professional.
+You’ve got an idea for your new business and now you’re thinking about what to call it.
+You’ll want a name that will set you apart from the competition and make you credible and professional.
+But where to start?

 When you choose your business name, you want something that people will find familiar and easy to pronounce.
-You want people to ask what your business is about, rather than how to say its name.
+You want potential customers to ask what your business is about, rather than how to say its name – or spell it.

-When you choose your business name, remember this will be used in how customers pay you and will change based on how you structure your business.
+When you choose your business name, remember it will be used when customers pay you for goods or services and may change according to how you structure your business.

-If you are a sole trader, then your business bank account is in your personal name and you can use a “Trading as” (or TA) and then list your business name.
-Remember your business account name is what will appear on your business debit card, so you want to make sure you get this right.
+If you are a sole trader, then your business bank account1 will be in your personal name and you can use ‘Trading as’ (or TA) on documents such as invoices, adding your business name.
+In this case, remember your business account name (your own name) is what will appear on your business credit card1, so you want to make sure you get this right.

-If you are a proprietary limited company (PTY LTD), then your business bank account will be the same as your business name.
-This business name is what will appear on your business debit card.
+If you are a proprietary limited company (PTY LTD), then your business bank account is likely to be in the same as your business.
+Therefore, this business name is what will appear on your business credit card.

 Once you’ve chosen your business name, you need to register your business name with the Australian Securities & Investment Commission (ASIC).

-Depending on your business type (whether you’re an individual, company or joint venture etc), there are different steps to register.
+Depending on your business type (whether you’re an individual, partnership or company etc.), there are different steps to register.
 Go to the Business.Gov website to find out the way that’s right for you.

-When your business name is unique to your business, you may want to register this as a trademark with IP Australia.
+If your business name is unique to your business, you may want to register it as a trademark with IP Australia.
 This protects you from other people using your business name.

 Before you go ahead with the trademark application, first do a trademark search to ensure your business name is not already in use.
-To search and trademark your business name, go to www.ipaustralia.gov.au.
+To search availability and trademark your business name, go to the IP Australia website.